 What is the Icefields Parkway?

-How Long Does it Take to Drive the Icefields Parkway?
+How Long Does it Take to Drive?

 When is the Best Time to Drive the Icefields Parkway?

-Many people would say the best time to drive the Icefields Parkway is in the summertime, between mid-June to early September.
-This is when the days are long, the wildflowers are blooming, and the lakes are in their prime.
-You also get hints of fall color on the Icefields Parkway in late September.
+The Icefields Parkway is excellent, no matter the season.
+It is open all year unless avalanche conditions are too high during winter storms — closures rarely last more than a day or two.
+Many people would say the best time to drive the road is in the summer, between mid-June and early September.
+This is when the days are long, the wildflowers bloom, and the lakes are in their prime.
+You also get hints of fall color on the road in late September.

-Though this is the most dangerous time to drive, as the Icefields Parkway and road conditions deteriorate in the winter.
-It’s also worth noting that services on the parkway like restaurants, accommodation, campsites, and the only fuel station are closed from November to April, so extra planning needs to be done to make the drive.
+For winter travel, the best time to drive the Parkway is between December and March, when the peaks are snow-capped, and it feels like you’re driving through another world.
+However, this is the most dangerous time to drive, as road conditions deteriorate in the winter.
+It’s also worth noting that services on the parkway, like restaurants, accommodations, campsites, and the only fuel station, are closed from November to April, so extra planning must be done to make the drive.

 There are a few ways to see the Icefields Parkway.
-A personal car, RV, bus tour, motorcycle, or if you’re really hardcore, you can bike it.
+A personal car, campervan, RV, bus tour, motorcycle, or if you’re really hardcore, you can bike it.
 In the summer, you’ll find a mix of all these things.
 I would suggest driving the Icefields Parkway in any of the above besides a bus tour.

 I’m not a huge fan of bus tours on the parkway.
 It’s a small road, and large buses typically crowd the road, and all pull over at the same stops at the same time, creating a bit of a jam.
 Plus, you will miss so many wonderful places if you decide to take a bus tour; they only stop at a handful of places.
+Though if you don’t have your own transport, we understand it’s one of the best ways to get around!

 Our favorite car rental search engines in Canada are:

-Is the Icefields Parkway Free?
+Is It Free?

 Parks Canada discourages pulling over for bears and has even made it illegal for buses to do so.
-They can issue tickets too.
-So if you see a bear on the road, slow down and admire it from the car, and do not stop and cause a traffic jam, please.
+They can issue tickets, too.
+So if you see a bear on the road, slow down and admire it from the car, and do not cause a traffic jam, please.
+Giving large animals 30 m or three bus lengths of space from your vehicle is recommended, and bears 100 m or ten bus lengths.
+Never feed or approach wildlife.

-What is the Road Like on the Icefields Parkway?
+What is the Road Like?

-Is There Cell Service on the Icefields Parkway?
+Is There Cell Service?

 Don’t expect to get much of a cell phone signal on the Icefields Parkway.
 If you’re driving from Lake Louise, you’ll lose a signal sometime after Herbert Lake.
 If you’re driving from Jasper, you can expect to have a signal until just after the Valley of the Five Lakes Trailhead.